2/20/2025

 Joe Gilliam

 Yeah, it's Joe.
-So, maybe I'll start in reverse and just talk about seasonality for a second.
+So maybe I'll start in reverse and just talk about seasonality for a second.
 Then I'll get into, you know, the question around the LCD headwinds.
-So, as you know, having been around the story for a while, typical seasonality patterns for us are underweight in the first quarter and sort of equal weight in the middle part of the year and then pretty heavy into the fourth quarter.
-Clearly, the dynamics around IDOS are going to drive an increasing weight in towards the second half.
-I would point investors to something that's probably a little closer to, you know, call it 21% contribution in the first quarter, 23%, 24% in the second quarter, 25% in the third and 30% in the fourth.
-And again, that's really largely driven by just the continued expectations of ramp for IDOS within that.
+So as you know, having been around the story for a while, typical seasonality patterns for us are underweight in the first quarter and sort of equal weight in the middle part of the year and then pretty heavy into the fourth quarter.
+Clearly, the dynamics around idos are going to drive an increasing weighting towards the second half.
+I would point investors to something that's probably a little closer to, you know, call it 21% contribution in the first quarter, 23, 24% in the second quarter, 25% in the third, and 30% in the fourth.
+And again, that's really largely driven by just the continued expectations of ramp for Eidos within that.
 And that leads into sort of the second part of your, maybe it was the first part of your question.
-You know, I think we certainly would expect that the LCD headwinds would be at their peak here in the first half of the year and start to abate a little bit as we get in the second half.
-It certainly is getting to the fourth quarter where you already experienced a little bit of that headwind related slowing in the fourth quarter of 2024.
-So, I don't think it's just something that's equal throughout the year.
+You know, I think we certainly would expect that the LCD headwinds would be half of the year and start to abate a little bit as we get in the second half.
+It certainly is getting the fourth quarter where you already experienced a little bit of that headwind related slowing in the fourth quarter of 2024.
+So I don't think it's just something that's equal throughout the year.
 I think we should see some improvement over that.
-But as I said in the prior question, we do expect for the overall year, the combination of those MAC headwinds as well as the expiration of the hydrous royalty, which really begins in the second quarter, driving, you know, flat to potentially even down low single digits growth for the non-IDOS part of our U.S. Glockoma business.
+But as I said in the prior question, we do expect for the overall year, the combination of those MAC headwinds, as well as the expiration of the hydrous royalty, which really begins in the second quarter, driving flat to potentially even down a low single digits growth for the non-IDOS part of our U.S. glaucoma business.

 speaker

 Got it.
 That's very helpful.
 And maybe just a bigger picture question on how we should be thinking about IDOS sales.
-You know, if I look at total mixed procedures in 2024, it looks like there were about 100,000 procedures.
-And the patient population is only about 500 to 700,000 eyes.
-Could the number of IDOS procedures eventually surpass the number of implantable mixed procedures in the U.S.?
+You know, if I look at total mix procedures in 2024, it looks like there were about 100 procedures, and the patient population is only about 500 to 700,000 eyes, could the number of eye dose procedures eventually surpass the number of implantable mixed procedures in the U.S.? ?

 speaker